 Ever since it made its debut in 2013, the iPad Air has been in Apple's tablet sweet spot – delivering both great performance and features, while remaining affordable.
 The 2020 model on test here is no different.
 And yet it's dramatically different – in every way.
+Want to get one?
+We've put a page together with the best iPad Air prices available.
 Not sure which iPad to get?
-Our iPad model list tells all.
+Our iPad generations list tells all.
 And if you're in need of a new pen, see this roundup of the best iPad stylus around.

 iPad Air (2020): Design

 Now more akin to the all-screen iPad Pro, the 2020 iPad Air boasts a 10.9in edge-to-edge display (up from last year's 10.2in) and has been given a radical new case design with flat edges just like the iPhone 12.
 That all-screen design also means that Apple has ditched the Home button, shifting its Touch ID sensor from the front to the top of the device, where it now resides as part of the power button.

 Another big outward change is that Apple has dropped Lightning from the 2020 iPad Air and gifted it a USB-C port, just like the iPad Pro.
 It also comes with two sets